OSH212/instructo/README.md

 3. Open the provided URL in your browser and use the intuitive interface to interact with the system.

+Don't forget to create a .env file with the necessary API keys: PERPLEXITY_API_KEY (or any other model of your choice -> LiteLLM) as well as COHERE_API_KEY.

 ### How It Works